ava-labs/avalanche-ops/README.md

 `avalanche-ops` aims to find vulnerabilities in Avalanche protocol by intentionally causing failures, and provides a reliable and faster way to validate the ﬁx.
 In addition, `avalanche-ops` implements some basic principles and best practices for operating Avalanche node in production.

-`avalanche-ops` is an operation toolkit for Avalanche nodes:
+`avalanche-ops` is a set of operation toolkits for Avalanche nodes:
 - 🦀 Written in Rust
 - ✅ Optimized for ephemeral network create/delete
 - ✅ Fully automates VM (or physical machine) provisioning